 In the mid-Goulburn, the main issue is about the risk of the flow getting higher than you intended, because of all the 'flashy' unregulated tributaries involved.
-Flows quickly rise and fall in these creeks and rivers after rain events.
+Flows quickly rise and fall in a matter of hours in these creeks and rivers after rain events.
+There is not a lot of warning and people have been caught out by rapidly rising water when trying to move stock to higher ground.